 All started on the 11th Nov 2019, with a small PR fixing some windows-only glitches.
 At that time the PHPStan development setup was mainly used on macOS, so I had to fix a few windows DX things before starting into the real business.

-As a newcomer to the project, I firstly worked on things I had expertise with, like improving DX and integration with the Github Actions pipeline.
+As a newcomer to the project, I firstly worked on things I had expertise with, like improving DX and integration with the GitHub Actions pipeline.

 non-empty-string inference improvements